-The natural behavior of chasing after and picking up prey animals has been highlighted and modified so to produce dogs who would retrieve downed birds and bring them back to the hunter carrying them with a soft mouth so as to not spoil the meat (retrievers).
+The natural behavior of chasing after and picking up prey animals has been highlighted and modified so as to produce dogs who would retrieve downed birds and bring them back to the hunter carrying them with a soft mouth so as to not spoil the meat (retrievers).

 Dogs breeds selectively bred to retrieve (Labrador retrievers, golden retrievers) may therefore be particularly predisposed to wanting to chase balls.
 Several spaniels too may become ball "obsessed" considering that they were also utilized to retrieve shot game to the hunter with a soft mouth.